Macartney was commissioned lieutenant on 20 January 1756.

 In 1780 Macartney joined the Princess Amelia 80, and he participated in the Channel fleet campaign of June-December.

-Captain Macartney was killed at the Battle of the Doggersbank on 5 August 1781 whilst commanding the Princess Amelia, being temporarily succeeded by Lieutenant William Browell of the Artois 40.
+Captain Macartney was killed at the Battle of the Doggersbank on 5 August 1781 whilst commanding the Princess Amelia, which ship suffered casualties on total of nineteen men killed and fifty-six wounded.

 He married Isabella Steuart of Edinburgh who survived him by a mere fifteen months, dying on 20 November 1782 and being buried at St Mary’s Church, Ulverston, Cumbria, where the family had resided.
 In 1783 their daughter Isabella was awarded a £25 pension in respect of the difficult circumstances in which she had been left following the death of her father.